Cedar-81/Recreate/README.md

 ### Optional Arguments:

 - **`c, --cols <COLS>`**
   Number of columns in the collage grid.
   If not provided, the value defaults to 70.
 This value is adjusted to the nearest multiple of the reference image's width, if necessary.
 - **`r, --rows <ROWS>`**
   Number of rows in the collage grid.
   If not provided, the value defaults to 70.
 This value is adjusted to the nearest multiple of the reference image's height, if necessary.
 - **`a, --alpha <ALPHA>`**
   Specifies the blending factor between the reference image's dominant color and the smaller images.
   Defaults to 0.7 (70% blend).
 - **`v, --verbose`**
   Enables verbose output to print additional information about the process.
   Defaults to `true`.
 - **`c, --resize`**
   Resizes the reference image to a square layout using its width.
 Prevents the adjustment of specified grid columns and rows.
   Defaults to `true`.
 - **`s, --scale <SCALE>`**
   Scales the output image by multiplying its dimensions (width and height) by the specified value.
   Defaults to 0.0, meaning no scaling.
+- **`x, --saturation <SCALE>`**
+  Saturate each individual pixel by the the specified pixel.
+This effect is applied after blending is done Defaults to 0.05.

 ### Example: